FleekHQ/IC-Deploy-Action/README.md

         run: echo success!
 ```

-### dfn_params
+### dfx_params
-The parameters of the dfn call can be customized with the `dfn_params` input.
-This input will simply append the content of the input to the dfn command.
+The parameters of the dfx call can be customized with the `dfx_params` input.
+This input will simply append the content of the input to the dfx command.
-For example, in order to run, `dfn --no-wallet` instead of the default `dfn`, input `--no-wallet` to this input.
+For example, in order to run, `dfx --no-wallet` instead of the default `dfx`, input `--no-wallet` to this input.

 ```yml
 on: [push]